CloudClub-uoft/CampusMap/README.md

 ## Features

 - **CampusMap API** - Allows anyone to retrieve historical, current, or predicted data.
 Powered by Firebase Cloud Functions.
 See `./webapp/`.
 - **CampusMap Node** - A rugged IoT device featuring a plethora of sensors.
+Tiered design for different degrees of remoteness (i.e. lithium polymer battery w/ solar for remote power, 4G LTE for remote connectivity, etc.).
 Based on the ESP32 microcontroller.
 See `./hardware/`.
 - **CampusMap.ca** - React app for web and mobile that presents the collected and predicted data.
 Features a campus-wide heatmap, time-dependent predictive graphs, and Google Calendar/Outlook integration for study space planning.
 See `./webapp/`.

 ## The Data Pipeline